+ Free Shipping

 There two potential problems with this.
 One is that with any electronic device like this there is the potential for the creation of ozone.
 Ozone is a indoor air pollutant.
 It is bad for our lungs and presumably worse for our pets since they have smaller and more delicate lungs.
 Ozone is particularly bad for birds.

 If a HEPA air cleaner has an ionizer you will want to make sure you can turn this off if needed.
 The other issue is if you have things in the air like mold spores, by charging them you do not want to make it easier for them to stick to surfaces like walls where they could grow.
 You will want to catch them in the filter.

 While this may sound negative, some people really like the ionization effect.
 It can make the air smell fresher.
 It's a preference.
 We just suggest whatever air cleaner you choose to make sure you can turn if off if you don't like it or not have it to begin with.
 The Finn and Max have a low level ionizer that can be turned off.
-The OV200, EJ model only use mechanical air filtration so there is no ionizer or other type of electronic device.
+The OV200 model only uses mechanical air filtration so there is no ionizer or other type of electronic device.

 A cousin of the air ionizer is something known as plasma.
 In addition to the negative ion it adds a positive ion.
 In my opinion it has the same potential issues as the ionizer.
 You may see this listed as plasmawave technology or a plasmacluster air cleaner.